Did you know analogue phones switch off in 2025?

 Are you future-proofed?

-Plus, you still have complete control over call routing – to the next available salesman, to a call centre abroad during busy times, or to voicemail when you’re visiting clients.
+Plus, you still have complete control over call routing – to the next available sales person, to a call centre abroad during busy times, or to voicemail when you’re visiting clients.
 But these calls are all free as part of your data plan.
 And, on top of this, you can easily scale your system – adding or removing a line at the flick of a switch - rather than waiting for an engineer and a road to be dug up.
 Up to 60 days can be reduced to less than a minute.

 How does it work?